Sometimes, it might be easier to think of compliance as a vending machine.

 As is the case with its fellow FedRAMP, StateRAMP compliance can make a worthy investment—especially if you already have a viable product and a state agency to engage it.
 It’s your doorway to providing your local and state government with your CSO.

-You can do that a little better now that you have a baseline of how the StateRAMP program works, especially in comparison to FedRAMP.
-Between them, they have many of the same requirements, and if you’re already in the FedRAMP marketplace, it’s not a far stretch to get your StateRAMP ATO.
+Now that you have a baseline of how the StateRAMP program works, especially in comparison to FedRAMP, you can make a decision on your government compliance.
+Between these two options, they have many of the same requirements, and if you’re already in the FedRAMP marketplace, it’s not a far stretch to get your StateRAMP ATO.

 To learn more about other types of government compliance, check out our other content: